soutou233/soutou233/README.md

 ### Hi there 👋
-My name is Yuqian Zhuang, and you may call me Jeremy.
+My name is Jeremy.
 Graduated from ASU with B.S in CS.
 Currently pursuing my CS master degree in ASU. <br />
 <br />
 I'm experienced with JS, Java, C/C++, Node, React, SQL, and still keep learning new and fun staffs.
 #### I'm trying to be a Software Engineer.
 Spending all my time on job preparation rn🤔.